YaelDillies/LeanAPAP/docs/index.md

 ### Code organisation

 The Lean code is contained in the directory `src/`.
 The subdirectories are:
-* `mathlib`: Material missing from existing mathlib developments
+* `Mathlib`: Material missing from existing mathlib developments
-* `prereqs`: New developments to be integrated to mathlib
+* `Prereqs`: New developments to be integrated to mathlib
-* `physics`: The physical (as opposed to Fourier space) proof steps that are shared between the finite field cases and integer case
+* `Physics`: The physical (as opposed to Fourier space) proof steps that are shared between the finite field cases and integer case
-* `finite_field`: The proof steps specific to the finite field case
+* `FiniteField`: The proof steps specific to the finite field case
-* `integer`: The proof steps specific to the integer case
+* `Integer`: The proof steps specific to the integer case

 See the next section for how to browse it.